mivd7/my-storylines/README.md

-This is a small app where you can start a story, write one line and then ask a friend to write the next line... build in React.
+This is a small app where you can start a story, write one line and then ask a friend to write the next line... build in React & utilizing a GraphQL server.

 Bootstrapped with Create-React-App.